How to Make an Easy Homemade All-Natural Deodorant | Without Baking Soda

 How to make this natural DIY deodorant

-Measure 2 tablespoons of coconut oil, beeswax, and shea butter each, and add these to the heat-resistant bowl.
+Add coconut oil, beeswax, and shea butter, and add to the heat-resistant bowl.
 Let them melt slowly until they form a smooth liquid consistency.

-Once the coconut oil and shea butter have melted, add 2 tablespoons of arrowroot powder and 3 tablespoons of baking soda to the bowl.
+Once the coconut oil and shea butter have melted, add arrowroot powder to the bowl.
 If you prefer, you can use cornstarch instead of arrowroot powder.
 Stir the mixture thoroughly until all the ingredients are well combined.

 Carefully transfer the liquid deodorant mixture into the clean containers.
 For convenience, you can use an empty deodorant stick, a small glass jar (brown glass), or even repurposed lip balm tubes.
 Allow the deodorant to cool and solidify completely before use.
 I like to put it overnight in the fridge so it will cool down fast.